signalfx/terraform-signalfx-slx/README.md

 }
 ```

+# Events

+To work with the deploy and feature flag events, use the following event names:

+* `Deploy` for deploys with tag `service` that matches the service name argument
+* `Feature Flag` for feature flags with tag `service` that matches the service name argument

 # TODO

 * Write some accompanying content
 * Template vars?
 * More IA (service dashboards, etc)
 * Runbooks
+* Customizable event signal definitions

 # PROBLEMS